What's Tested on the MCAT: Psych/Soc

 What’s Tested on the MCAT: Psychology and Sociology

-The Psychological, Social, and Biological Foundations of Behavior section of the MCAT, often called the Behavioral Sciences or Psych/Soc section for short, requires you to solve problems based on knowledge of introductory psychology and sociology concepts combined with Scientific Inquiry and Reasoning Skills.
+The Psychological, Social, and Biological Foundations of Behavior section of the MCAT, often called the Behavioral Sciences or Psych/Soc section for short, requires you to solve problems based on knowledge of introductory psychology and sociology concepts combined with Scientific Inquiry and Reasoning Skills (SIRS).
 The content on this section of the test also includes a small amount of biology.
-You should also be aware that this is considered to be a science section of the MCAT, not another CARS (Critical Analysis and Reasoning Skills) section.
+You should also be aware that this is a science section of the MCAT, not another CARS (Critical Analysis and Reasoning Skills) section.

-You should also keep in mind that the MCAT requires more than just an understanding of behavioral science content.
-The MCAT is first and foremost a test of critical reasoning skills.
-Knowing how to use psychology and sociology information to interpret and solve complex problems is the key to a great MCAT score.
+Keep in mind that the MCAT requires more than just an understanding of behavioral science content.
+The MCAT is a test of critical reasoning skills.
+Knowing how to use psychology and sociology information to interpret and solve complex problems is the key to success on this section of the exam.

 The undergraduate courses that are reflected in the Psych/Soc section of the MCAT are: